 Lauren DuBois (UMass ’11)

-In the fall of 2009, I was accepted into the year-long Student Bridges (SB) service learning course as a Tutor/Mentor in an after-school program in Springfield, MA at the South End Community Center.
+As an undergrad at UMass, I was accepted into the year-long Student Bridges (SB) service learning course as a Tutor/Mentor in an after-school program in Springfield, MA at the South End Community Center (SECC).
 The focus was on Science, Engineering, and Technology (SET) and college positive activities, reaching youth ages 11-14.
 In the SB course I learned how race, class, and other factors impact student access to quality education and through my service I witnessed first-hand the importance of educational programs such as the SET program.

-In the fall of 2010, I was hired by SB as a Site Coordinator to run the SECC Site.
+A year later, I was hired by SB as a Site Coordinator to oversee the SECC Site.
 The responsibilities I had that year pushed my confidence and shaped my future goals.
 I knew that I wanted to remain a core member of the community partnerships in order to promote, organize and deliver educational programs.

 Service-learning is all about relationships.
 In the process of building those relationships one is also building a relationship with themselves and the world around them.

-EDUC 377 – Introduction to Multicultural Education (Nat Turner, Laura Valdiviezo)
+EDUC 377 – Introduction to Multicultural Education (Laura Valdiviezo and others)

 EDUC 497I/597R – Tutoring in Schools - TEAMS Project (Sharon Edwards, Robert Maloy)